ScriptBits/ScriptBits/README.md

 Everything here is free for your classroom use.
 All I ask is that you contribute back to the library and when the opportunity arises, put in a kind word for what I'm trying to do.

+There are certainly better-made games out there.
+There are a ton of great resources for Junior High students (think "Scratch") and for College students, but there is a dearth of coding resources for students that are in High School 11th or 12th grade.
+There are also a multitude of broken flash games on the internet that deceive the average bureaucrat into believing that resources abound for this age-group. (sigh)

 What I do? 👨‍💻
 * Computer Science Instructor
 * Mathematics Instructor